Step 5: Optional Server Configurations

 backgrounder.extra_timeout_in_seconds command sets the number of seconds beyond the setting in

-backgrounder.querylimit before a background job is cancelled.
+backgrounder.querylimit before a background job is canceled.
 This setting makes sure that a stalled job does not hold up subsequent jobs.
 The setting applies to processes listed in

 tsm configuration set -k backgrounder.extra_timeout_in_seconds -v <value>